Roger Johnson (TV presenter): Life and career

 From 2009 to 2011, he was a regular relief presenter on the BBC News Channel, presenting a variety of shifts during the week and at weekends.
 He broke the news of the death of singer Amy Winehouse.
 He also presented BBC World simulcasts on the Norwegian shootings by Anders Behring Breivik and the start of western bombing operations in Libya in 2011.

 Johnson has also been a regular reporter on the BBC's Match of the Day and Final Score programmes.
 He was part of the Match of the Day reporting team at the 2010 FIFA World Cup in South Africa and is, possibly, the only person to have read the BBC News and commentated on Match of the Day on the same day.

 Since 2012, he has been a regular presenter of BBC Breakfast on Sundays.
 He has also presented Saturday, weekday and Bank Holiday editions of the programme.

-Johnson is a patron of Willowbrook Hospice in Prescot on Merseyside, England.
+Johnson is a patron of The Dianne Oxberry Trust, an ovarian cancer charity established in memory of his late colleague.
+He has been a patron of Willowbrook Hospice in Prescot on Merseyside, England.
 He was also a patron of Southampton charity the Rose Road Association's 'Change My Life' appeal and was a supporter of Naomi House Children's Hospice, for whom he hosted a range of fund-raising events.
 He has also anchored the BBC's regional Children in Need coverage (south or north west) since 1998.

+Johnson is married to Lucy and they have three children.
+He lives in Hale, Greater Manchester.